Thomas Massie: Personal life

-Massie married his high school sweetheart, Rhonda Howard, in 1993, and they attended MIT together, where she received a degree in mechanical engineering.
-She died on June 27, 2024, at age 51.
+Massie married his high school sweetheart, Rhonda Howard, in 1993.
+They attended MIT together, where she received a degree in mechanical engineering.
+She died at age 51 on June 27, 2024, at home in Garrison, Kentucky; Massie confirmed a local newsperson's report on the autopsy, which determined Rhonda died of "respiratory complications of chronic autoimmune myopathy" and her death was "contributed to by multiple additional autoimmune diseases".
 They raised four children together.
-On October 19, 2025, Massie married Carolyn Moffa, a former Congressional Staffer for Senator Rand Paul.
+On October 19, 2025, Massie married Carolyn Moffa, a former congressional staffer for Senator Rand Paul.

 Massie lives in an off-the-grid home that he built on his cattle farm in Garrison, Kentucky.
 He constructed the home while chronicling its progress on his blog, "Building a Timberframe Home From Scratch", using wood and stone that he gathered from the farm.
 The home is powered by solar panels and a salvaged Tesla Model S battery he retrofitted for his home's electrical system.
 As the owner of a Tesla Model S as well (becoming an early adopter in 2013), Massie has referred to himself as the "greenest member of Congress".
 As a member of Congress, Massie continues to invent.